 With Enterprise Architecture, TINE aimed to:

-🔓 Identify strategic areas of the business to evolve to become a more modern organization.
+- 🔓 Identify strategic business areas to evolve to become a more modern organization

 That said, achieving that level of comprehension couldn’t derail initiatives to put that information to use.
-Organizations need a tool that can automatically keep up with a changing landscape so that their limited EA capacity can focus actively on design and execution decisions.
+Organizations need a platform that can automatically keep up with a changing landscape so that their limited EA capacity can focus actively on design and execution decisions.
 Similarly, this data needs to be easy to understand for those approving and investing in the change projects—making the data quality and presentation just as important as the collection of it.
-With the proper tooling, EAs could focus their time on storytelling and discussing solutions with management rather than creative PowerPoint presentations that capture how the business operates.
+EAs must focus their time on storytelling and discussing solutions with management rather than creative PowerPoint presentations that capture how the business operates.

 Restarting with a Solid Data Foundation

-TINE realized early on in its digital transformation journey that it had a minimal overview of which applications were used and why.
+Early in its digital transformation journey, TINE realized that it had a minimal overview of which applications were used and why.
 Without these insights, it’s challenging to predict the impact of changes to that application landscape accurately.
 Before it could move change projects forward, TINE had to first understand the current state of its organization, from the applications in use to the people and projects using them.

 “If you don’t know where you’re at,